Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Comparison of optimization algorithms

-\begin{remark} Thus, if the inverse weight matrix $\Sigminus^{-1}$ is $(2p+1)$-diagonal, then the computational cost of the proposed MGN method is slightly larger in comparison with the VPGN method.
-However, if the weight matrix $\Sigminus$ is $(2p+1)$-diagonal (this is the case of autoregressive noise and therefore a natural assumption), then the computational cost of the MGN method is smaller by order. \end{remark}
+\begin{remark} Thus, if the inverse $\Sigminus^{-1}$ of the weight matrix $\Sigminus$ is $(2p+1)$-diagonal, then the computational cost of the proposed MGN method is slightly larger in comparison with the VPGN method.
+However, if the weight matrix $\Sigminus$ is $(2p+1)$-diagonal and $p>0$ (this is the case of autoregressive noise and therefore a natural assumption), then the computational cost of the MGN method is significantly smaller by order.
+In the case of a diagonal matrix $\bfW$, the costs of MGN and VPGN are $O(N \log N)$ and $O(N)$ respectively. \end{remark}